awsdocs/amazon-chime-sdk-developer-guide/doc_source/background-blur.md

 let transformDevice = new DefaultVideoTransformDevice(logger, device, processors);
 ```

 You can customize the video frame processor by pass ing in a `BackgroundFilterSpec` object and a `BackgroundFilterOptions` object\.
 The `BackgroundFilterSpec` class allows you to customize the path to an alternate content delivery network, and use a custom machine learning model for background segmentation\.
-The `BackgroundBlurOptions` class allows you to customize the behavior of the processor, such as logging, blur strength, and how often you receive event reports\.
+The `BackgroundBlurOptions` class allows you to customize the behavior of the processor as follows:
++ `logger`: A logger to which log output is written\.
++ `filterCPUUtilization`: The threshold CPU utilization for skipping background filter updates\.
+For more about how and why the SDK skips updates, see [Using background replacement](bg-replacement.md), the next topic in this guide\.
+This reduces the amount of CPU used by a background filter\.
+For example, If the reporting period is set to 1000 ms, and 500 ms is dedicated to processing the background filter, then the CPU utilization for that reporting period is 50 percent\.
+If you set `filterCPUUtilization` to 50, the `BackgroundReplacementVideoFrameProcessorObserver` fires a `filterCPUUtilizationHigh` event\.
++ `blurStrength`: The amount of blurring applied to the video stream\.
+Must be a value greater than 0\.
++ `reportingPeriodMillis`: The frequency with which the video frame processor reports observed events\.

 This example shows some typical customizations\.